Burroughs Large Systems: B6500, B6700/B7700, and successors

-B6700 and B7700
+Among other customers of the B6700 and B7700 were all five New Zealand universities in 1971.

-Among other customers were all five New Zealand universities in 1971.
+The ILLIAC IV supercomputer used a B6500 as its "I/O control computer", performing supervisory functions for the ILLIAC IV and setting up and initiating I/O operations to and from the ILLIAC IV memory.

 B8500

 The B8500 line derives from the D825, a military computer that was inspired by the B5000.

 The B8500 was designed in the 1960s as an attempt to merge the B5500 and the D825 designs.
 The system used monolithic integrated circuits with magnetic thin-film memory.
 The architecture employed a 48-bit word, stack, and descriptors like the B5500, but was not advertised as being upward-compatible.
 The B8500 could never be gotten to work reliably, and the project was canceled after 1970, never having delivered a completed system.

 History

 The central concept of virtual memory appeared in the designs of the Ferranti Atlas and the Rice Institute Computer, and the central concepts of descriptors and tagged architecture appeared in the design of the Rice Institute Computer in the late 1950s.
 However, even if those designs had a direct influence on Burroughs, the architectures of the B5000, B6500 and B8500 were very different from those of the Atlas and the Rice machine; they are also very different from each other.

 The first of the Burroughs large systems was the B5000.
 Designed in 1961, it was a second-generation computer using discrete transistor logic and magnetic-core memory, followed by the B5500 and B5700.
 The first machines to replace the B5000 architecture were the B6500 and B7500.
-The successor machines followed the hardware development trends to re-implement the architectures in new logic over the next 25 years, with the B6500, B7500, B6700, B7700, B6800, B7800, B5900, B7900 and finally the Burroughs A series.
+The successor machines to the B6500 and B7500 followed the hardware development trends to re-implement the architectures in new logic over the next 25 years, with the B6500, B7500, B6700, B7700, B6800, B7800, B5900, B7900 and finally the Burroughs A series.
 After a merger in which Burroughs acquired Sperry Corporation and changed its name to Unisys, the company continued to develop new machines based on the MCP CMOS ASIC.
-These machines were the Libra 100 through the Libra 500, With the Libra 590 being announced in 2005.
+These machines were the Libra 100 through the Libra 500, with the Libra 590 being announced in 2005.
 Later Libras, including the 590, also incorporate Intel Xeon processors and can run the Burroughs large systems architecture in emulation as well as on the MCP CMOS processors.
 It is unclear if Unisys will continue development of new MCP CMOS ASICs.